dylang/changelog/examples/twitter-bootstrap.markdown

 2011-08-23
 ==========

+  * Merge pull request [#71](https://github.com/twitter/bootstrap/issues/71) from
+    DHS/fix-select-labels
+    Fixed empty for fields on select labels in documentation
+  * Fixed empty for fields on select labels
+    Also added id fields to selects where needed
   * add delete button + give .btn cursor:pointer
   * comment out button method with // so less doesn't compile it into source
   * append checkbox to password input [#36](https://github.com/twitter/bootstrap/issues/36)